Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 {% endnavtab %}
 {% endnavtabs %}

-Then you can configure only limits for each service:
+Then you only have to configure limits for each service:

 {% navtabs %}
 {% navtab Kubernetes %}